This information is intended for use by health professionals

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professional are asked to report any suspected adverse reactions via the Yellow Card Scheme.
-Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+Healthcare professional are asked to report any suspected adverse reactions via the Yellow Card Scheme www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Present experience concerning overdose with Mirtazapine alone indicates that symptoms are usually mild.
 Depression of the central nervous system with disorientation and prolonged sedation have been reported, together with tachycardia and mild hyper- or hypotension.
 However, there is a possibility of more serious outcomes (including fatalities) at dosages much higher than the therapeutic dose, especially with mixed overdoses.
 In these cases QT prolongation and Torsade de Pointes have also been reported.

 Cases of overdose should receive appropriate symptomatic and supportive therapy for vital functions.
 Activated charcoal or gastric lavage should also be considered.